geoserver/geoserver/doc/en/user/source/webadmin/tilecache/gridsets.rst

 Coordinate Reference System
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The CRS to use in the gridset.
+The Coordinate Reference System (CRS) to use in the gridset.
 You can select from any CRS that GeoServer recognizes.
 After selection, both the units (meters, feet, degrees, etc.) and the number of meters per unit will be displayed.

 Gridset bounds
 ~~~~~~~~~~~~~~